 How to Make Beer Can Chicken on the Grill Step by Step

-Prep: Gather a whole chicken, a can of beer, and the ingredients for the seasoning rub .
+Prep: Grab a whole chicken, a can of beer, and the ingredients for the seasoning rub .
 Make sure your beer is at room temperature, and preheat your grill to medium-high heat (375-450°F).

 Make the Beer Can Chicken Seasoning: In a small bowl, combine 2 tablespoons of ground paprika, 1 tablespoon of kosher salt, 1 tablespoon of ground black pepper, 1 tablespoon of onion powder, 2 teaspoons of dried thyme, 2 teaspoons of garlic powder, and ½-1 teaspoon of cayenne pepper.